vcellmike/sbgnbricks.github.io/pages/dictionary.md

 For the AF expression the assumption is that the phosporylation leads to the activity towards another entity (not shown).
 A different possible situation: phosphorylation leads to protein deactivation and then the _activation_ arc in AF would need to be replaced by _inhibition_ arc.

-In a similar way other types of postranslational modifications can be expressed:
+In a similar way other types of posttranslational modifications can be expressed:

 Acetylation | &nbsp; &nbsp; Ac | &nbsp; &nbsp; SBO:0000215 | &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Palmytoylation | &nbsp; &nbsp; Pa | &nbsp; &nbsp; SBO:0000218
 Glycosylation | &nbsp; &nbsp; G | &nbsp; &nbsp; SBO:0000217 | &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Prenylation | &nbsp; &nbsp; Pr | &nbsp; &nbsp; SBO:0000221